scuzzydude/asimov/asimov.md

 ## Canada

 Canada, I'm not exactly talking forgiveness here, but a permanent cease fire.
 The truth is, I like Canada.
-It's a beautiful country, the people are nice, and I've always enjoyed visitingI've been civil, I haven't smacked down any of modern-day Canadian heroes, though it was challenging, as there are so many easy targets.[^64]
+It's a beautiful country, the people are nice, and I've always enjoyed visiting.
+And you must know, I've been civil, I haven't smacked down any of modern-day Canadian heroes, though it was challenging, as there are so many easy targets.[^64]

 Canada, I'll make you a deal.
 I'll lay off the Canadian trash-talk, all you got to do is send George Springer back home, we really miss him.
 I know he went there voluntarily, but he's young, he can always come back home.
 George, Whataburger will give you some gravy to go with your fries, all you got do I ask.
 Only explanation I could think of.